laplacesdemon/django-social-friends-finder/README.md

 django-social-friends-finder
 ============================

-An extension for django-social-auth that finds matched friends on connected social network and your websit It displays matched friends so you can suggest your users to add them as friend or follow them.
+An extension app for django-social-auth that fetches your friends from different social-networks.
+It displays matched friends so you can suggest your users to add them as friend or follow them.

 Dependencies